 Launched in 2013, Essence Aromatique represents the signature scent of the house’s leather accessories.
-The house describes Essence as “…a sophisticated and easy to wear cologne.”
+The house describes Essence as “…a sophisticated and easy-to-wear cologne.”
 The fragrance recalls refreshing sensations along with casual masculine elegance.
-This is a long-lasting and Bottega Veneta perfume for men.
+This is a long-lasting Bottega Veneta perfume for men.

 Fragrance designer Amandine Marie created Essence.
 The fresh citrus character is reminiscent of Italian bergamot.
 There is also a mix of Indonesian patchouli and Siberian pine.
 These aromas bring a wooden and masculine character to the fragrance.

 Essence is one of the most masculine scents we have smelled in a long time, making it one of the best for men.
 The smell is innovative, bringing together two masculine styles: cologne and the fougere.
 The result is a relaxed and modern masculine fragrance.

 Fragrance Notes: Top notes are bergamot, coriander, and pine.
 Heart notes are white rose, tonka bean, and vanilla.
 Base notes are patchouli, sandalwood, and cedar.

 4. Pour Homme EDT

 Release in 2017, the parfum version of this signature line represents a deeper and more masculine version of the fragrance.
 The house described Parfum as a “bolder and more impressive interpretation of the original.”
 We agree.
 The scent combines woody accords with a leather base.